 The cost of soliciting proxies and of the notices of the meeting, including the preparation, assembly and mailing of proxies and this statement, will be borne by the Company.
-In addition to the use of the mails, proxies may be solicited personally or by telephone or telegraph by directors, officers and regular employees of the Company.
+In addition to the use of the mail, proxies may be solicited personally or by telephone, mail or electronic mail by directors, officers and regular employees of the Company.
 Furthermore, arrangements may be made with brokers, banks and similar organizations to send proxies and proxy materials to beneficial owners for voting instructions.
 The Company will reimburse such organizations for their expenses.